-When the Department Head designates in writing that an employee must utilize bilingual skill as a required component of the employee's job duties and necessary in the delivery of County services, the employee will be paid a bilingual differential of one dollar (\$1.00) per hour for all hours in pay status.
-The bilingual differential shall be paid for bilingual proficiency in Spanish, Sign Language, or any language determined by the Department Head in writing as necessary to provide primary services to the public.
-In order to be eligible to receive such differential an employee must demonstrate language proficiency acceptable to the Department Head.
+When the appointing authority or designee designates in writing that an employee must utilize bilingual skill as a required component of the employee's job duties and necessary in the delivery of County services, the employee will be paid a bilingual differential of one dollar (\$1.00) per hour for all hours in pay status.
+The bilingual differential shall be paid for bilingual proficiency in Spanish, Sign Language, or any language determined by the appointing authority in writing as necessary to provide primary services to the public.
+In order to be eligible to receive such differential an employee must demonstrate language proficiency acceptable to the appointing authority.
 The County shall adopt a language proficiency testing process to determine employees' qualifications as bilingual skill providers.
-The Human Resources Department shall use a verbal and/or written testing process, depending upon the level of bilingual skill required of the employee, to validate the employee's skills.
+The Department of Human Resources Department shall use a verbal and/or written testing process, depending upon the level of bilingual skill required of the employee, to validate the employee's skills.
 The County shall utilize existing bilingual employees to assess employees' bilingual capabilities when possible.
-Written authorizations to receive a bilingual differential shall be reviewed and renewed annually by the Department Head.
+Written authorizations to receive a bilingual differential shall be reviewed and renewed annually by the appointing authority.
 This differential shall only apply when an eligible employee is in paid status for a majority of their assigned hours in a pay period.